tpascarella/sr50/docs/spending/everything-else.md

 - Cash Contrubutions - 3.7%
 - Personal Insurance and Pensions - 11.8%

-### - (within reason) You can keep these
+### - Within reason, you can keep these

 **If you are frugal in the Big 3 expense categories,** you don't need to stress about these expenses.
 Focusing on the Big 3 can get your Savings Rate where it needs to be, so keep the fun things!

-### - Some exceptions
+### - Exceptions

 #### - Healthcare

 The only advice I can give with regards to reducing healthcare costs is to try your best to keep yourself healthy.

-:::info Control what you can control:
+:::info Control what you can control

 Eat healthy foods, exercise, don't smoke cigarettes or do any other activities that are needlessly detrimental to your physical health.

-You can't control whether you get cancer, but you have a lot of control over your body composition is made up.
+You can't control whether you get cancer, but you have a lot of control over your body composition and general health.

 :::